thufv/automerge-PTM/README.md

 If you run this for the first time, it will take a couple of minutes to download the correct version of `gradle` and then the Java dependencies used by JDime.

-If build is successful, run `./build/install/JDime/bin/JDime` (also in the project root folder) to check the CLI options.
-Most options are inherited from JDime.
+If build is successful, run `./build/install/JDime/bin/JDime` (also in the project root folder).
+If successful, help messages are printed.

 ## Basic Usage